hashicorp-forge/nomad-bench/tools/nomad-metrics/README.md

 # Nomad Metrics
 Nomad Metrics is a lightweight tool for collecting and storing Nomad agent telemetry data.
 It is designed to offer an alternative to the `nomad operator debug` command in situations where only the telemetry data is required.
-It can be run without needing any Nomad agent configuration parameters being set, and does not collect pprof or API data, meaning it does not impact the Nomad processes performance.
+It does not collect pprof or API data, meaning it does not impact the Nomad processes performance.

 ### Building
 The application can quickly be built on any machine with Go installed and the